gideontong/Amy/docs/README.md

 * `?tell` will force Kevin to say something (**admins only**, or if you are Kevin)
   * `?tell (channel ID) (message)` will send a message to the channel with that specific ID
   * `?tell (channel) (message)` will send a message to the channel mentioned
-  * If you do not specific a message and only a channel, Kevin will send the name of the channel to the current channel
+  * If you do not specify a message and only a channel, Kevin will send the name of the channel to the current channel
   * Asking Kevin to send a message to a channel that does not exist will result in nothing happening
+  * `?tell` has feature parity with Amy's `!tell`